Easy Spring Cleaning Ideas & a Free Printable Spring Cleaning List

-When I hear the words “spring cleaning” my first thought is to hire a cleaning service, but for me that’s not in our budget.
+When I hear the words “spring cleaning” my first thought is to hire a cleaning service, but that’s not in our budget.
 Even though spring cleaning is not one of my favorite tasks, I can do it on a budget and with help from my family.
 Let’s make a plan of action, so you can get your spring cleaning done.

-When should you start spring cleaning?
+When should you spring clean your house?

-Depending on your schedule, you will want to make an action plan to give your home a complete top to bottom cleaning (even places no one sees – like on top of the refrigerator).
+Depending on your schedule, you will want to make an action plan to give your home a complete top-to-bottom cleaning (even places no one sees – like on top of the refrigerator).

 Simple Spring Cleaning Tips on a Budget